nicolasmcnair/magpy/README.md

 A Python toolbox for controlling Magstim TMS stimulators via serial communication.

-Currently, MagPy supports Rapid Magstim stimulators with software version 6 or lower.
+Previously, MagPy only supported Rapid Magstim stimulators with software version 6 or lower.
 The most recent version (1.2.0b1) is a work-in-progress to update MagPy to support software versions up to 10.
 There may be bugs!

 ## Installation